traktion/sn_httpd/README.md

 Given each change to the App Configuration will result in a different XOR address, a form of DNS can be used to map a name to an XOR address.

-At the time of writing, only a single name can be referenced per `antTP` instance.
-This will change once the register interface has been finalised, to allow register history to be retrieved.

-To create a site register (for the specific site/app):

-`autonomi register create [SITE_REGISTER]`

-To point the register at your App Configuration:

-`autonomi register edit [SITE_REGISTER] [CONFIG_XOR_ADDRESS]`

-When the App Configuration is updated, repeat the above with its new XOR address.

-To create a DNS register for the `antTP` instance, use the CLI:

-`autonomi register create [DNS_REGISTER]`

-To add/edit a name, edit the register to append the site register:

-`autonomi register edit [REGISTER_ADDRESS] "[APP_NAME],[APP_ADDRESS]"`

-Once completed, `/[APP_NAME]` will resolve to the App Configuration and any path after this point will reference the App Configuration, e.g. with `/myapp/myfile`, `myfile` can be in the `dataMap` and route to an XOR address.

 ### Example site - IMIM!